TheOdinProject/curriculum/web_development_101/installfest_first_rails_app.md

 `echo 'eval "$(rbenv init -)"' >> ~/.bash_profile`
 ~~~

 These commands will use `brew` to install rbenv and add it to your profile so Rbenv loads when you open your terminal.
+By using `brew` to manage the installation we make it easy to update and uninstall `Rbenv` in the future if we want to.
 Don't worry if you don't know what this means.

 At this point we need to restart the terminal for changes to take effect.
 Click the red "x" and then re-open the terminal as we did above.